codingmusician99/EP-353-ProblemSets_ShradhaGanesh/FinalProject/Proposal/README.md

 ## What will be definitely accomplished within the deadline?

-I will be able to get the actual programming and algorithm for the vocoding process down by the deadline.
+I will be able to get the algorithm to make the program produce a melody based on the integer values of the user with regards to ordering the pitches.

 ## What may be achieved by the deadline?

-I hope to try and get some of the GUI done by the deadline if I can, maybe using JUCE.
+I hope to also integrate note duration, envelope shape and amplitude or even velocity in the melody generation.

 ## What will be the BEST outcome of the final project?

-The best outcome would be to have a solid program with the alogrithm and good GUI so that it can be implemented successfully by the user.
+The best outcome would be to have all of the described elements and also integrate an effect such as delay, flanger or reverb.

 ## Next Steps?

-I will need to research more on the vocoder and how it has been programmed in the past.
-I will need to learn more about creating plugins with JUCE.
-I will need to learn about how to implement the splitting of the audio into frequency bands and how that can be user defined.
-All in all, I will need to learn how to implement all of the user defined settings and get the vocoder working properly.
+I will need to start thinking about the algorithm for the program to generate the melody and start testing it out to see if it is indeed able to order the values and produce a wav file with the melody.
+I further will need to research and learn how I can integrate envelope shape, duration, amplitude/velocity etc. in the melody generation.
+Finally, I will need to test adding DAFx to the code.